Stephen Bing Net Worth

 Stephen Bing was a real estate developer, film producer, and the founder of Shangri-La Business Group, which holds interests in everything from property to music.
 He also contributes heavily to environmental causes and the Democratic Party.
-He has a child with actress Elizabeth Hurley.
+He gained widespread notoriety after having a child with actress Elizabeth Hurley.

 He was born Stephen Leo Bing on March 31, 1965.
 Bing inherited an estimated $600 million at the age of 18.
 A child of working parents Helen, a nurse, and Peter Bing, a doctor in public health, Stephen Bing received the wealth form his grandfather, Leo S. Bing, who had made his fortune in New York real estate in the 1920s.

 While he was still attending the elite LA Harvard-Westlake private school, Stephen wrote (with veteran sitcom writer Arthur Silver) his first screenplay, "Missing in Action".
 The screenplay was turned into a movie starring Chuck Norris which had a sequel.

 Bing dropped out of Stanford University in his junior year to pursue a career in Hollywood.
 Over the years Stephen produced dozens of movies.
 Notable projects include Kangaroo Jack (which he co-wrote), Get Carter, Beowulf and The Polar Express.
 He personally invested $100 million for the $200 million budget of The Polar Express, an animated film featuring the voice of Tom Hanks.
 The movie earned $285 million globally and became one of the year's top box office successes.
 He financed and produced the independently released Jerry Lee Lewis album and Last Man Standing.
 He also produced the Martin Scorsese-helmed Rolling Stones documentary Shine a Light.

 Bing was the founder of the Shangri-La business group, an organization with interests in property, construction, entertainment, and music.